 Commonly, swelling of the legs may worsen when you get home.
-This is caused by the administration of large amounts of intravenous fluids you receive in the hospital and increased standing once you are discharged from the hospital.
+This is caused by the administration of large amounts of intravenous fluids you receive in the hospital as well as normal fluid shifts postpartum and increased standing once you are discharged from the hospital.
 In most cases it disappears within the first week home.